cheomanigua/webdev/content/docs/git/index.md

 By default it will generate the file `~/.ssh/id_rsa`, but you can edit the name.
 Leave it like that.

-You can also choose to generate a passphrase for the private key, which you will need to enter everytime you ssh.
+You will be asked to enter a passphrase.
+This is optional.
+If you decide to setup a passphrase, you will need to enter the passphrase everytime you ssh to a remote server.
 Fortunately, you can prevent from entering the passphrase everytime by adding the private key to the ssh-agent.
 In order to add the private key to the ssh-agent, issue:

 ```
+$ eval $(ssh-agent)
 $ ssh-add ~/.ssh/id_rsa
-$ eval $(ssh-agent)
 ```

 The files `id_rsa` and `id_rsa.pub` have been created in the `.ssh` directory.
 Copy the content of `id_rsa.pub` to the clipboard for the next step.